zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Version 1.6 alpha 9
 -----------------------
-December 13, 2014
+December 20, 2014

+3DS Max
+  Updated the domeAFL_FOV_Stereo and LatLong_Stereo mental ray include files to allow for a smaller minimum zero parallax distance of 0.001 to allow for smaller camera scales.

 Maya
   Added a new ramp attrPreset for latlong_Stereo shader users.
 The "LatLongStereoSeparation" ramp preset is a vertical gradient that is a parametric version of the latlong separation map texture that is designed to be used in conjunction with the "screen space" DomeRamp shelf button.

-  Updated the AE template file for the DomeAFL_FOV_Stereo and LatLong_Stereo shaders so the Camera Separation control is placed next to the Dome Radius / Parallax Distance controls.
+  Updated the AE template file for the DomeAFL_FOV_Stereo and LatLong_Stereo shaders so the Camera Separation control is placed next to the Dome Radius / Zero Parallax Distance controls.

+  Updated the domeAFL_FOV_Stereo and LatLong_Stereo mental ray include files and the Maya AE template files to allow for a smaller minimum Dome Radius / Zero Parallax Distance of 0.001 to allow for smaller camera scales.

 Version 1.6 alpha 8
 -----------------------